IgorMinar/multi-worker-idea/README.md

 This repository contains a proposal for solving the Workers Assets middleware problem.
 The example shows ability to run code in front of static assets, without compromising ability to run code behind static assets as well, or ability to place the middleware code at the edge, while the backend code could be smartly placed nearby the data it operates on.

-This is a different take on [Pete's original proposal](https://github.com/petebacondarwin/multi-worker-idea/tree/main) that solves how to do asset middlewares via multi-worker approach.
+This is a different take on [Pete's original proposal](https://github.com/petebacondarwin/multi-worker-idea/tree/main) that solves how to do asset middlewares via a multi-worker approach designed by following the existing precedences set by [outbound](https://developers.cloudflare.com/cloudflare-for-platforms/workers-for-platforms/configuration/outbound-workers/) and [tail](https://developers.cloudflare.com/workers/observability/logs/tail-workers/) workers.

 The gist of the idea is that asset middlewares can be modeled after procedences in the platform (mainly outbound and tail workers) as an incrementally addition to the platform without introduction of new major features.